Three Things

 Now We Are Six by A. A. Milne

-My mom read these poems aloud to me, and she and they taught me to memorize poetry.
-Although why she often murmured, “There was a little girl…” in my direction, I cannot imagine.
+My mom read these poems aloud, and that taught me to memorize poetry.
+Although why she often murmured, “There was a little girl who had a little curl…” in my direction, I cannot imagine.

 James and the Giant Peach by Roald Dahl

 I loved every single kid’s book Roald Dahl wrote, but this one grabbed me the most.
-A humongous peach that you climb up on and fly away from home, and can eat at the same time?
-Come ON!
+A humongous peach you fly away from home on and can eat at the same time?
 Perfect!

 The Treasure of the Isle of Mist by W.W.
 Tarn